An evolving editorial and pictorial history of the club since its formation in 1930

 THE CARTERS FIELD TROPHY

 The Carters Field 5-a-side Trophy was for many years a major fixture in the summer months for teams from all over the place to come and enjoy and compete.
 Mostly the sides were from around Kent, but one year we had our twin club SV Munster over from what was then West Germany.
-The competition originally started out as a midweek bit of fun involving the Green and local sides in the evenings as it was more productive than training for pre-season - with of course a beer afterwards!
+The competition originally started out as a midweek bit of fun involving the Green and local sides in the evenings as it was more productive than training for pre-season – with of course a beer afterwards!
 But it grew into a two-day event with the youth sections playing on a Sunday after the seniors tournament the previous day.
-At its height it drew large crowds and one year there was the presentations ceremony with a marquee and a group at Carters Field in the evening.
-It piddled down but I can still see Bill Mickelborough standing at the gate, drenched through in his famous mac, collecting the £2 off each car as the evening contingent arrived to join the party [they were queuing down Bromley Green Road in torrential rain to come into a sheep field - an amazing sight].
+At its height it drew large crowds with presentation ceremonies, a marquee and a group at Carters Field in the evening.
+It piddled down one year … but I can still see Bill Mickelborough standing at the gate, drenched through in his famous mac, collecting the £2 off each car as the evening contingent arrived to join the party [they were queuing down Bromley Green Road in torrential rain to come into a sheep field – an amazing sight].
 Everybody had a great time despite the weather.
 I can’t recall who actually won the trophy that year but in a way it didn’t really matter as all sides stayed and made a night of it.
 To be honest, some years, especially when it was hot, things could get a bit tasty late on the Saturday and a few would be the worse for wear due to a little too much amber nectar!

 Many people worked hard over the years to keep the tournament going after we left the spiritual home; but with the best will in the world, it just wasn’t the same at the Stour Centre or Swinford Manor.
 Looking back, the club was fortunate to have such people as Trevor Carter and Mick Lindsey (who organised the referees) to help put on such a show.
 There are many photos related to The Carters Field Trophy and in time the intention is to upload them.
-For now, what about this one below … note the referees were normal in those days … none of this tea lark at the break … a McEwans does the trick.
+For now, what about this one below … note the referees were ‘normal’ in those days … none of this tea lark at the break … a McEwans does the trick.
 Who can you recognise?

 From Derek [11.2.2010] Can we put this on the website I know the records will change.